melvindionisio/melvindionisio/README.md

 ## Experiences 🚧
 <p>
-*not totally good about some of this language and tools but I can accomplish what I needed to do 🙆
+*not totally good at some of this languages and tools but I can accomplish what I needed to do 🙆
 </p>

 <p>